nautobot/nautobot-app-ssot/docs/admin/integrations/ipfabric_setup.md

 created, updated or deleted, and the `ipfabric_site_id` custom field is left alone, but Devices at Locations that already exist in Nautobot still sync normally.

-Two consequences follow from that, both of which are the point rather than a limitation:
+Three consequences follow, all of them intended:

-- **A site IP Fabric has discovered is not created**, and neither are the Devices at it.
-There is no Location for them to belong to, so the whole site is skipped.
+- **A site IP Fabric reports that this sync did not load is not created**, but the Devices at it are still attempted.
+The Location is looked up by name first, so a Location that another SSoT App has already created is found and the Devices land at it.
+This matters most with `Sync Tagged Only`
+  enabled: a Location owned by another App carries no IP Fabric tag, so this sync never loads it, and the name lookup is what connects the two.
+- **A Device whose Location does not exist yet is reported, not skipped silently.** The Job log names the Location that could not be found and each Device that could not be placed, so a sync run before the App that owns Locations shows up as work to retry rather than as missing data.
 - **A Nautobot Location that IP Fabric does not report is left completely alone**, including the Devices at it.
 With Locations out of scope the sync holds no opinion about which sites exist, so it cannot treat a missing site as evidence that the Devices at it are gone.
 With Locations in scope, that same site and its Devices are deleted, subject to Safe Delete Mode.

+The `ipfabric_site_id` custom field is only ever written while Locations are in scope; out of scope it belongs to whichever system owns the Location.

 Deselect Locations where another system owns the site list.
 Leave it selected — the default — to keep the existing behaviour.